Status of Women Community Grant Program - Enhancement

 - increase access to child care and/or support of child care workers

-- reduce barriers of women’s full participation in the labour market
+- reduce barriers to women’s full participation in the labour market

 - address women’s unique experience in poverty